blahosyl/spicy/README.md

 - taste
 - texture

-These show recipes with the selected recipe attributes in a the same grid structure as the home page.
+These show recipes with the selected recipe attributes in the same grid structure as the home page.

 ![Filtering responsivity](readme-pics/amiresponsive/filter-amiresponsive.png)